 Help to create compost, which increases soil moisture, combats erosion, supports essential soil bacteria, controls for weeds and stabilizes soil ph.

 Reduce the energy being used to incinerate trash.
-When composting with Curbside Compost, the process of converting scraps to soil uses air and water.

 Reduce methane gas, a greenhouse gas which is created from organics which are disposed in landfills.

 Reduce the number of plastic bags used in the home.

 Be a role model for your family, children and community.

 According to the Connecticut Department of Energy & Environmental Protection, the single largest component of solid waste sent to incinerators and landfills is food waste.

 A study by the University of Arizona in 2004 indicated that 14 to 15% of United States edible food is untouched or unopened, amounting to $43 billion worth of discarded, but edible, food.
 Another survey, by the Cornell University Food and Brand Lab, found that 93 percent of respondents acknowledged buying foods they never used.

 According to the Natural Resources Defense Council, 40% of food in the United States is never eaten, amounting to $165 billion a year in waste, taking a toll on the country's water resources and significantly increasing greenhouse gas emissions.